How much does an accountant cost / charge in the UK? Accounts for self-employed and limited companies (Part 1)

 - Do they have fixed fees or not?

 The actual reason that most accountants do not talk about cost on the phone and especially on their website is that they have no consistent and official pricing system.
 In some cases, they may as well just stick their finger in the air and see which way the wind is blowing and make up a number!

 Ok so that’s a bit harsh but a typical method is to find out how much you are paying and quote the same or maybe a bit less to try and win the work.
 The issue with this is that it’s not consistent, it’s not fair on your other clients that are paying a different amount and it’s quite frankly making it up as you go along.

-The badge on the left has been awarded to Cheltenham Tax Accountants for being champions of clear and transparent pricing.
+The badge above has been awarded to Cheltenham Tax Accountants for being champions of clear and transparent pricing.
 What that means is that we don’t make our prices up from client to client and we actually show you a breakdown of our fees line by line for the exact services you have asked for.
 I will now dive into the detail…

 We charge for preparing a set of accounts based largely around three different factors.